Open-Source-Feature-Toggles/react-sdk/README.md

 ### Get Features

-Similar to useFlag, you can check if a feature is enabled with the ```useFeature``` hook by passing it the name of the feature.
+Similar to ```useFlag```, you can check if a feature is enabled with the ```useFeature``` hook by passing it the name of a feature.
 If the feature doesn't exist, the flag defaults to false.

-Since features typically have multiple variables, this hook can be useful for enabling/disabling entire parts of your application that may hold many variables.
+Since features can contain multiple variables, this hook can be useful for enabling/disabling large parts of your application with ease without having to enable/disable many variables.

 ```jsx
 import { useFeature } from "feature-toggles-react-sdk"